Determining the Cost of Software Development with Estimation & Requirements

 Requirements in Software Development – A Quick Walkthrough

-Your estimations were perfect, and your product has hit the market.
+Your estimations were perfect, and your product has made its way into the market.
 Does your job end there?
 Not really.
-With new hardware and software advances, the chances for your software or website to go outdated will always loom in the corner.
-This is where updates step in and save the day.
-And, to make these updates happen, project managers would introduce some new requirements.
+With new hardware and software advances, the chances for your software or website to go outdated will always lurk in the corner.
+This is where updates step in and save the day, and to make these updates happen, project managers usually introduce some new requirements.

-• Needed by a user to solve a problem or achieve an objective
+• A condition or capability needed by a user to solve a problem or achieve an objective

-• Must be met or possessed by a system or system component to satisfy a contract, standard, specification, or other formally imposed documents
+• A condition or capability that must be met or possessed by a system or system component to satisfy a contract, standard, specification, or other formally imposed documents

-• Is a documented representation of a condition or capability as in 1 and 2
+• A documented representation of a condition or capability as in 1 and 2.,

-You’ll find software requirements divided into two types: functional requirements, and non-functional requirements.
-Let’s get right to the details.
+Software requirements are divided into two types: functional requirements, and non-functional requirements.
+Let’s get right into the details.

 Functional Requirements

 Functional requirements usually target a specific function that software must offer.
 A function usually comprises the inputs that go into the software system.
-The inputs can be data manipulation, business processes, user interaction, or any other function which would enhance the overall usability of the product.
+The inputs can be data manipulation, business processes, user interaction, or any other function that eventually enhances the overall usability of the product.

 Functional requirements pack several benefits.
-FR helps in checking whether your application is offering all the required functionalities; defining the functionality of a system or a subsystem; identifying missing requirements to define the expected system or behavior; fixing errors without causing financial damage and lastly, providing support to user-related goals, activities, and tasks.
+They help you check whether your application is offering all the required functionalities; define the functionality of a system or a subsystem; identify missing requirements to define the expected system or behavior; fix errors without causing financial damage and lastly, support user-related goals, activities, and tasks.

 Non-functional Requirements

-Non-functional requirements – NFR – involve system characteristics including scalability, reliability, maintainability, usability, performance, and security.
-NFRs are just as crucial as functional requirements.
+Such requirements involve system characteristics including scalability, reliability, maintainability, performance, and security.
+Non-functional requirements are just as crucial as functional requirements.
 They uphold the usability and efficiency of the entire software project.

 Failure in meeting non-functional requirements renders the product incapable of meeting user, market, and business needs altogether.
 Implementing non-functional requirements leaves very little room for error.
 There’s no way you can overdo or underdo this.

-Speaking of which.
-In case of overdoing, project managers might have to incur an added cost of software development.
-Whereas, underdoing renders the product incompetent to meet its intentional purpose.
+In case of overdoing, project managers might have to incur a multiplied cost of software development.
+Whereas, underdoing leaves the product incompetent to meet its intentional purpose.

 Why are Requirements Indispensable for Effortless Software Development?